-A formal employment gives, or at least is supposed to give three things:
+A formal employment give, or at least is supposed to give, three things:

-Identity with a name card with title and a company name
+A sense of identity with a name card with a title and a company name

-Monthly cash flow to sustain living expenses and/ or to create assets.
+Monthly cash flow to sustain living expenses and to create assets.

-Job security: The very fact of closure of Lehman and lay-offs by GM, Microsoft and IBM only questions the very hypothesis of Job Security in salaried jobs today.
+1. Job security: The closure of Lehman and lay-offs by GM, Microsoft, and IBM only question the same hypothesis of Job Security in salaried jobs today.

-The other aspect of identity is a “company brand” or “revenues” of the company.
+The other aspect of identity is the “company brand” or “revenues” of the company.
 Think about it – these top Wall Street banks just crumbled.
-General Motors and Chryslers reported pathetic performance, they just could not get a single act right.
+General Motors and Chryslers reported pathetic performance; they could not get a single act right.
 You sure are better than those CEOs.
 At least you did *not* depreciate public money.
-In your personal evaluation, your worth needs to be better than what you think by being an appendage to someone else’s.
+In your evaluation, your worth needs to be better than what you think by being an appendage to someone else’s.

-Monthly cash flow is clearly the most rational reasoning and has a practical impact.
-We all need money, to run our homes, to eat food, to pay rents and pay for children’s education.
-If we were to calculate these with a level of practicality – just go back and check our current bank reserves and re-prioritize.
+3. Monthly cash flow is the most rational reasoning and has a practical impact.
+We all need money to run our homes, eat food, pay rent and pay for children’s education.
+If we were to calculate these with a level of practicality – go back and check our current bank reserves and re-prioritize.
 I would reckon that most people in middle and senior management should be well off.
-In most cases, I have seen we can live well, without a job for 5-20 years, with fairly good quality of life style.
+In most cases, we can live well, without a job for 5-20 years, with a reasonably good lifestyle.
 Does that give you some confidence?
 I suggest you do this exercise and think about it.
-We are richer than we think and we are and far more capable than what we think we are.
+We are more prosperous than we believe, and we are far more capable than we think we are.